Satsrag/embed_input/zcode_embed_ime/README.md

             - asset: fonts/z52tsagaantig.ttf
    ```

-* Set the default Mongolian font for your app
+* Set the default Mongol font for your app

    In your `main.dart` file, set the `fontFamily` for the app theme.